Do We Actually Need Dense Over-Parameterization? In-Time Over-Parameterization in Sparse Training: Effect of Hyperparameter Choices

-Furthermore, by guaranteeing a sufficient and reliable parameter exploration, we demonstrate the state-of-the-art sparse training performance with ResNet-50 on ImageNet.
-More precisely, we change two hyperparameters of RigL, an update interval $\Delta T $ of 4000 and a batch size of 64, so that we can achieve a high $R_s$ within a typical training time.
+Based on the above-mentioned insights, we demonstrate the state-of-the-art sparse training performance with ResNet-50 on ImageNet.
+More precisely, we choose an update interval $\Delta T $ of 4000, a batch size of 64, and an initial pruning rate of 0.5 so that we can achieve a high $R_s$ within a typical training time.
 We briefly name the improved method as RigL-ITOP.
 Please see Appendix \ref{App_riglITOP} for the implementation details.
 Table \ref{tab:ImageNet} shows that without any advanced techniques, our method boosts the accuracy of RigL over the overparameterization-based method (GMP and Lottery Ticket Rewinding (LTR) \citep{frankle2020linear}).
 More importantly, our method requires only $2\times$ training time to match the performance of dense ResNet-50 at 80\% sparsity, far less than RigL ($5\times$ training time) \citep{evci2019rigging}.